dapr/proposals/20250823-BCS-file-store.md

 a proper "blob store" or "object store" building block in the future.
 However, for now I think it's best to keep the scope of this proposal focused on files more generally and avoid the complexities of either of those specialty stores.
-Over time, the distinction between this and another Blob Store or Object Store blobk should be made clearer by the enhanced capabilities of either of those APIs (e.g. list by prefix or handling metadata), but this proposal should be understood to be a bare-boned implementation designed to strictly store and retrieve (potentially) large serialized files.
+Over time, the distinction between this and another Blob Store or Object Store blobk should be made clearer by the enhanced capabilities of either of those APIs (e.g., list by prefix or handling metadata).
+However, this proposal should be understood to be a bare-boned implementation designed to strictly store and retrieve (potentially) large serialized files.